Startup or no startup, some things just have to get done. For me, my children's education is so important, it must fit in, no matter what.

 In our family, programming is considered a privilege.
 The younger ones see the older ones build cool stuff, and aspire to do the same.

-However fulfilling programming is, Craig and I have a rule, they must first obtain their GCSE in mathematics at an A-star level (achieved by only the top 5%).
+However fulfilling programming is, our family has a rule, they must first obtain their GCSE in mathematics at an A-star level (achieved by only the top 5%).
 Normally this national UK exam is taken by 16 year olds at the end of high school.
 So far, our two oldest children have achieved their A-star grade at age nine!
 I guess they're pretty motivated :)